Answered By: William Gee Last Updated: Jan 08, 2019 Views: 391

-Interlibrary Loan can be as quick as a few hours for articles and 3-4 days for books and media; however, the process can also take weeks -- it depends on which libraries own the material and how quickly they can provide it to us.
+Interlibrary Loan can be as quick as a few hours for articles and 3-4 days for books and media; however, the process can also take weeks depending on which libraries own the material and how quickly they can provide it to us.

-We always try to obtain requested materials as quickly as we can.
+We always try to obtain requested materials as quickly as possible.
 If you have an upcoming deadline or want to check on the status, please let us know.
 You may also check on the status of your request in ILLiad.

+If possible, please try to place requests far enough in advance of any deadline so that we have time to process the request, search, and acquire it before it is needed.
 If you know that you are working under a deadline when you place your request, please update the Not Wanted After / Need By date on the request form to reflect your deadline.
-The date defaults to 30 days, but you can set it shorter or longer, depending on your need.
+The date defaults to 30 days, but you can set it shorter or longer, depending on your needs.

 - ILL staff receives and processes your request in ILLiad.